biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 the implementation of ESS and Densities computers themselves.

-We measure the relative performance of tests named N, S, and A. All tests invoke member functions of the ESS and Densities computers, albeit no particular computation is carried out.
+We measure the relative performance of tests named N, S, and A. All tests invoke the member functions of the ESS and Densities computers, albeit no particular computation is carried out.

 N test stands for N(ative), which means that pure C++ implementation of ESS and Densities computers were used in the test.